Back to Blog

 The Graduation Path

-1. Validation: Launch on Squarespace or Wix.
+1. Validation.
+Launch on Squarespace or Wix.
 Prove the business model.
 Keep costs low.
+Don't over-invest in infrastructure until you know what you're scaling.

-2. Growth: As revenue grows, either move to WordPress/Webflow for more capability, or jump straight to custom if the ROI is clear.
+2. Growth.
+As revenue grows, either move to WordPress/Webflow for more capability, or jump straight to custom development if the ROI is clear.

-3. Scale: At some point, custom development becomes the obvious choice.
-Your website is too important to be constrained by a platform's limitations.
+3. Scale.
+At some point, custom becomes the obvious choice.
+Your website is too important to be constrained by a platform's limitations, and the cost of staying on a builder exceeds the cost of migrating off it.

 There's no shame in being at any stage.
 The mistake is staying too long — using a builder when you've outgrown it, or building custom before you've validated demand.